Near Placitas in Sandoval County, New Mexico — The American Mountains (Southwest)

 Erected by New Mexico Historic Preservation Division.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker Women Veterans of New Mexico (approx. 3.4 miles away); Bernalillo (approx. 4.6 miles away); La Angostura (approx. 5.2 miles away); Spanish Entrada Site (approx. 6˝ miles away); Dońa Dolores “Lola” Chávez de Armijo (approx. 7.4 miles away); a different marker also named Bernalillo (approx. 7.6 miles away); Dulcelina Salce Curtis (1904-1995) (approx. 8 miles away); Tiguex Province (approx. 8.9 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Women Veterans of New Mexico (approx. 3.4 miles away); Bernalillo (approx. 4.6 miles away); La Angostura (approx. 5.2 miles away); Spanish Entrada Site (approx. 6½ miles away); Doña Dolores “Lola” Chávez de Armijo (approx. 7.4 miles away); a different marker also named Bernalillo (approx. 7.6 miles away); Ben and Pat Abruzzo (approx. 7.6 miles away); Dulcelina Salce Curtis (1904-1995) (approx. 8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 2, 2011, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 538 times since then.
+It was originally submitted on August 2, 2011, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 709 times since then and 57 times this year.
 Photos: 1, 2, 3. submitted on August 2, 2011, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.